MarekRudzki/Slowotok/README.md

 I am a Flutter enthusiast from Poland.
-- :telescope: I met Flutter in March 2022 and since then I can't get away from it!
+- :telescope: I started learning Flutter in March 2022 and since then I can't get away from it!
 - :book: Learning new Flutter related stuff every day.
 - :computer: In my free time, I love to read books and play video games.